I don’t know if you do, but packing is something I hate about travel. Unpacking is a nightmare.

 This article will share the nine essentials I take to Italy.

-You can find more information about packing, including tips on clothing, in my How to Pack for an Italy trip guide.
+You can find more information about packing, including tips on clothing, in my guide.

 This is not a list that you should copy item by item.
 It’s intended to inspire you to create your own “stuff that always goes inside my bag” list.
 Some items have been with me since my first trip to Italy.
 Others are newer additions.
 This list is constantly changing as my travel needs change and the realities of traveling in post-9/11 times change.

 Your version of this list would be greatly appreciated!
 If you have a favorite item, please leave a comment below.
 Maybe you will give me an idea for a new item to add to my list.

 Note on the links: Some are affiliate links.
 This means that if you click through and purchase something, I get a small commission.
 You don’t pay any more.

 This is my newest must-have item.
 I came across it accidentally after a friend gave her maternity cardigan to me while she was nursing her baby.
 Although I was initially a bit confused as to why a maternity-style cardigan would work for me, it turned out that the drapey portion was what was too large.